noble-antwi/cybersecurity_projects/Monitoring and Detection Lab/README.md

 In the setup of Security Onion, I will be using three network adapters namely

 1. NAT : Used for the managment
-2. Vmnet3 : will be used as the span port and.
+2. Vmnet3 : Mirror Interface.
 3. Vmnet5 : will be used to collect the logs collection.

 In the setup, ens160 has been desginated as the Managment Interface.